-HWFRS have an LGBT Working group which was established in 2008 along with an LGBT Chief Officer Lead.
+HWFRS have a Lesbian, Gay, Bisexual and Transgender (LGBT) Working group which was established in 2008 along with an LGBT Chief Officer Lead.
 The original purpose of the group was to be advocates for sexual orientation equality and help to promote positive images and messages, along with organising our attendance at Birmingham Pride 2008, 2009.
 It is hoped that this group becomes a support network.

-2010 will see HWFRS attending Birmingham Pride for the 3rd year in a row, helping Birmingham city celebrate the LGBT culture.
+2010 will see HWFRS attending Birmingham Pride for the 3rd year in a row, helping Birmingham city celebrate LGBT culture.

-Our internal LGBT Working group has specific terms of reference for its functioning working to:-
+Our internal LGBT Working group has specific terms of reference for its functioning working to:

-- Improve the working environment for LGBT employees, and service provision for the LGBT community. - Take forward the actions in our Equality and Diversity Scheme - Delivering Equality for All 2007 2010 - Raise awareness of LGBT issues amongst the workforce - Seek to identify and eradicate discrimination - Share knowledge, information and good practice - Support the scrutiny and review of our Scheme - Establish a group of "critical friends" to provide direction, scrutiny and quidance
+- Improve the working environment for LGBT employees, and service provision for the LGBT community. - Take forward the actions in our Equality and Diversity Scheme Delivering Equality for All 2007 - 2010. - Raise awareness of LGBT issues amongst the workforce. - Seek to identify and eradicate discrimination.

+- Share knowledge, information and good practice. - Support the scrutiny and review of our Scheme. - Establish a group of "critical friends" to provide direction, scrutiny and guidance.